judgeme/recruitment/README-generic.md

     - You should delete all of the files in this repo, except for the Git files and the 2 README files, since these files are for Rails only.
 1. Follow this [design](https://www.figma.com/file/d9raNQDcOgKWvhUKNsbIi6/RoR-assignments?node-id=0%3A1) to build a page (with URL `/reviews/new`) to submit a new review for a specific shop & product (using their ID), and the review creation should be run in background (async).
 1. Follow this [design](https://www.figma.com/file/d9raNQDcOgKWvhUKNsbIi6/RoR-assignments?node-id=0%3A1) to build a page (with URL `/reviews`) to show a list of products (optionally of a selected shop) with pagination.
 And in each product, show its reviews with AJAX pagination.
 Bonus, use AJAX pagination for the list of products as well.
 Note: for product images, you can use the first character in the product title wrapped in a circle.
-1. Build a page to show the change of average ratings (in the scale of 5) of 2 consecutive months of a shop in the last 3 months.
-For simplicity, the design of this page is not important and it can be text base.
-    - *For example: We are currently in October, and the average ratings of September, August and July are `4.2`, `3.5`, `4.8` respectively.
-Therefore the expected output are: `-1.3` (3.5 - 4.8) and `0.7` (4.2 - 3.5)*

 ## 2. Expectations